-At mile 4 the trail makes its last severe descent into the Conasauga River Valley.
+At mile 3 the trail begins a severe descent into the Conasauga River Valley.
 And once in the valley, the trail parallels Tearbritches Creek on its left for 0.2 miles.
 The trail crosses its namesake creek at mile 3.5 and once across the creek, its terminus is indicated with a trail sign.

 From here it's a short walk to Bray Field a popular camping site in the summer and the most important trail intersection in the western part of the Cohutta Wilderness with numerous waterholes nearby for swimming.